How to Trim a Video in Your Browser (No Software, 2026)

 Tips for Getting the Best Results

 Keep file sizes reasonable.
-While the tool supports up to 500 MB, remember that everything runs in your browser's memory.
-A 200 MB file will process much faster than a 500 MB one.
-If you're working with very large files (multi-GB raw footage), a desktop tool will handle it better.
+The tool supports up to 500 MB, but everything runs in your browser's memory, so a 200 MB file processes much faster than a 500 MB one.
+For multi-GB raw footage, a desktop tool will handle it better.

 Use a modern browser.
 Chrome and Edge tend to have the best WebAssembly performance.
-Firefox works fine too, but Safari can be slower for WASM-heavy tasks.
-Make sure your browser is up to date.
+Firefox works fine too.
+Safari can be slower for WASM-heavy tasks, so keep it updated.

 Close other heavy tabs.
 Video processing is memory-intensive.
-If you have 40 tabs open plus a Google Meet call, your browser might struggle.
+If you've got 40 tabs open plus a video call running, your browser might struggle.
 Close what you don't need before trimming.

 Check the output before sharing.
-Always play through the trimmed video to make sure the cut points are exactly where you want them.
-It's faster to re-trim than to re-upload to a platform.
+Always play through the trimmed video to confirm the cut points landed where you wanted.
+Re-trimming is faster than re-uploading to a platform and noticing the mistake later.

 When Browser-Based Trimming Isn't Enough

 You need to trim hundreds of videos.
-If you're processing videos in bulk — say, cutting intros from 500 webinar recordings — doing it manually in a browser one at a time isn't practical.
-You'd want a programmatic solution with an API.
+Cutting intros from 500 webinar recordings one at a time in a browser isn't practical.
+You want a programmatic solution with an API.

 You need to add text, music, or transitions.
 Trimming is just cutting.
-If you need to add a title card, background music, or transition effects, you need an actual video editor.
+Title cards, background music, and transition effects need an actual video editor.

 Your files are enormous.
-Raw 4K footage from a professional camera can be 10-50 GB per clip.
-That's beyond what browser memory can handle comfortably.
+Raw 4K footage from a professional camera can run 10 to 50 GB per clip.
+That's beyond what browser memory handles comfortably.

 Common Questions